judsonlmoore/friendsofkyrgyzstan.org/_posts/2017-11-13-my-peace-corps-legacy.md

 This is my story, and so I tell it.
 But if the legacy is to persevere, it is not because it is mine, but because **it is the collectives**.
 None of this could have been done alone and I shy away from taking any amount of credit.
 I am proud to have been a part of these accomplishments, and I will continue to use my life to serve the community around me. **I hope that you will do the same.**

-{% cloudinary {{ site.url }}/assets/images/2020/05/first-vs-second-bishkek-departure.png alt="First time I departed from Bishkek vs the second time.
+{% cloudinary /assets/images/2020/05/first-vs-second-bishkek-departure.png alt="First time I departed from Bishkek vs the second time.
 Great friends all around!" caption="First time I departed from Bishkek vs the second time.
 Great friends all around!
 Posted by [Judson Moore](https://www.facebook.com/judsonlmoore) on [Saturday, November 11, 2017](https://www.facebook.com/judsonlmoore/posts/10108298844121885)" %}